HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 1. Shows user `prod` and containing applications
 2. Shows user `stag`, the layout is here collapsed
 3. Will create an additional user.
-4. Copy a user configuration data (+database) to a new or existing user

 ## The 'groups' tab